Kauai Best Areas to Stay

 The East Coast- including Kapaa, Wailua, and, in this case, the county seat of Lihue

-- The West Side- including the towns of Waimea and Hanapepe (It's worth noting that staying on the West Side is much less popular than the other locations)
+The West Side- including the towns of Waimea and Hanapepe, staying on the West Side is much less popular than the other locations)

 OK, that may not seem that simple.
-However, it really isn't that difficult because it's hard to make a bad choice on Kauai.
-But each area on Kauai has its own unique flavor and atmosphere - including its own attractions and sights to see.
+However, not that difficult because it's hard to make a terrible choice in Kauai.
+But each area on Kauai has its unique flavor and atmosphere - including its attractions and sights to see.